mikecalvo/mikecalvo.github.io/msse/assignments/3/index.md

 - U4: When the logged in user goes to their own detail page, they can edit their name and email

 # Navigation Requirements
-Provide a way (links, buttons, etc.) for the logged in user to navigate between the following screens:
+- N1: User's detail page
-N1: Logged in user's detail page
+- N2: Search box
-N2: Search box
+- N3: Logout - clicking this should bring you to the login screen and provide a helpful message 'Sorry to see you go... etc'